Production Resources

 Fertility

 Any field operations that break down stubble, such as fall fertilizer application, can negatively impact snow-trapping potential.
 If there is any concern that you may not be able to get into the field in the spring for a split nitrogen (N) application, it is better to give your winter wheat its full fertility regimen at planting, as long as it’s not all with the seed.
-Soil tests are usually recommended to aid in fertility decision making.
+Soil tests are recommended to aid in fertility decisions.
 If soil tests are not available, the following are general fertility recommendations:

-• Nitrogen: 80 to 120 pounds per acre.
+• 80 to 120 pounds per acre.
 If applying in the spring, N in nitrate form is the most readily available form, so dribble-banded UAN (28-0-0) is a good choice.
 Enhanced efficiency N (controlled release or nitrification inhibitors) can be effective if fall application is desired.

 • Phosphate: 30 to 40 pounds per acre.
 Place all phosphorus (P) in the seed row.
 Inadequate P levels can reduce winter survival.